 Smart equipment and sensors enable cleaning teams to capture insights about the building, and give clients visibility into the work being done at a property.
 When more cleaning data becomes available, cleaning teams can identify what activities contribute to the most optimal results, and improve outcomes for both sides.
 For example, sensors enable use-based monitoring of bathrooms, which can help day porters focus their energy on the stalls and locations that are most likely to need attention.

 Incorporating automation into the cleaning process can also help janitors offload repetitive and time-consuming activities, and make those activities measurable.
-For example, in a world where vacuuming consumes as much as thirty percent of cleaning costs, Whiz -- the autonomous vacuum sweeper from SoftBank Robotics-- gives teams additional time to focus on detail work, windows, dusting, and more.
+For example, in a world where vacuuming consumes as much as thirty percent of cleaning costs, Whiz -- the commercial robot vacuum from SoftBank Robotics-- gives teams additional time to focus on detail work, windows, dusting, and more.
 Whiz provides data about cleaning time, location, and more, so janitors can actually confirm that cleaning was done.

 Explore How Technology Can Transform Your Services